avital-vonage/nexmo-developer/_tutorials/en/client-sdk/android-in-app-messaging-chat/add-users-to-conversation.md

 # Add Users to the Conversation

-You must now add your two new `Users` as [Members](/conversation/concepts/member) of the `Conversation`.
+You must now add your [Users](/conversation/concepts/user) as [Members](/conversation/concepts/member) of the [Conversation](/conversation/concepts/conversation) using Nexmo CLI.

-Use the Nexmo CLI for this, replacing `CONVERSATION_ID` in the examples below with your own value given previously (`CON-...`):
+To add `Jane` to the converrsation replace `CONVERSATION_ID` in the command below with your own conversation Id generated previously (`CON-...`) and run the command:

 ```sh
 $ nexmo member:add CONVERSATION_ID action=join channel='{"type":"app"}' user_name=Jane
 ```

-The output is similar to:
+The output is ID of the Member:

 ```
 Member added: MEM-aaaaaaa-bbbb-cccc-dddd-0123456789ab
 ```

-Similarly, to add the second user:
+Now you need to add the second user, `Joe` to the Conversation.
+Similarly replace the `CONVERSATION_ID` and execute the command:

 ```sh
 $ nexmo member:add CONVERSATION_ID action=join channel='{"type":"app"}' user_name=Joe